Back ] Home ] Up ] Next ]

 Acme Staple Co., Ltd., Camden, NJ

-There is an Acme stapler identical to this version of the Midget but named Simplex.
+Acme marketed a Simplex Stapler identical to this third version of the Midget.

 1937 Acme Midget OM zz.JPG (21906 bytes)